clearcodewizards/rails-tailwind-tutorial/README.md

-# Rails 7 with tailwind css tutorial
+# Rails 8 with tailwind css tutorial
-This tutorial gives you a brief insight into Rails 7.
+This tutorial gives you a brief insight into Rails 8.

 ## Prerequisite
-For this tutorial we need Ruby 3.x, so if you already have Ruby 3.x you can skip these steps and start directly with step [Create Rails 7 app](#create-rails-7-app)
+For this tutorial we need Ruby 3.3.x or higher, so if you already have Ruby 3.3.x you can skip these steps and start directly with step [Create Rails 8 app](#create-rails-8-app)

 ### Debian/Ubuntu
 - gcc